-- face upwards and be recessed into the top of the survival cell no more than 150mm from the car centre line: - be designed in order that a marshal is unable to accidentally re-engage the clutch; - be less than 150mm from the front of the cockpit opening; - Be marked with a letter "N" in red at least 40mm tall, with a line thickness of at least 4mm, inside a white circle of at least 50mm diameter with a red edge with a line thickness of at least 2mm.
+- a) Face upwards and be recessed into the top of the survival cell no more than 150mm from the car centre line. - b) Be designed in order that a marshal is unable to accidentally re-engage the clutch. - c) Be less than 150mm from the front of the cockpit opening. - d) Be marked with a letter "N" in red at least 40mm tall, with a line thickness of at least 4mm, inside a white circle of at least 50mm diameter with a red edge with a line thickness of at least 2mm.